priyankashrikhande/Shopnest-Store-Power-BI-Dashboard-/README.md

 # **ShopNest Store Analytics Dashboard**

 Welcome to the repository for the **ShopNest Store Analytics Dashboard**, built using **Power BI**! 🚀
-This project provides an end-to-end analytical view of ShopNest’s retail performance using real-world e-commerce datasets from Portugal.
+This project provides an end-to-end analytical view of ShopNest’s retail performance using datasets from Portugal.

 ---